 Occupation: Entomologist (govt officer)

-Residence before WWII: Quarters Jalan Imbi, Kuala Lumpur
+Residence before WWII: Govt Quarters at 1092 Jalan Imbi, Kuala Lumpur

 Children: 15 (but 2 died, remaining 13 survived)